siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012 Newton as Flux Accounting.md

 \mathbf{F}=\frac{d\mathbf{P}}{dt}.
 $$

-The law does not describe a primitive force acting on a primitive particle.
-It describes momentum bookkeeping for a bounded region of field.
+The law describes momentum bookkeeping for a bounded region of field.

 A mediating force field inserted between supposedly independent substrates does not rescue their independence.
 If interaction is real, a common structure is